 - a) Remove the casing front panel by unscrewing the retaining screw (on top of panel) and lifting off the casing panel. - b) Remove the sealed chamber front panel (4 screws). - c) Remove the nut securing the burner to the burner locating bracket (and burner earth wire). - d) Remove the combustion chamber front panel and burner locating bracket (7 screws).
-Take care not to damage the insulation. - e) Unscrew and remove the two screws securing the fascia panel in the upright position and pivot the control panel forwards. - f) Remove the two electrode leads from the rear of the pcb and unclip the grommet in the bulkhead below the burner to release the earth, ignition, and detection wires. - g) Remove the burner by sliding it forwards with reference to Figure 34. - h) Turn the CH flow and return valves to the closed position to isolate the boiler.
+Take care not to damage the insulation. - e) Unscrew and remove the two screws securing the fascia panel in the upright position and pivot the control panel forwards. - f) Remove the three electrode leads from the electrodes and unclip the grommet in the bulkhead below the burner to release the earth, ignition, and detection wires. - g) Unscrew and remove the four screws securing the burner to the gas manifold and remove the burner by sliding it forwards with reference to Figure 33. - h) Turn the CH flow and return valves to the closed position to isolate the boiler.
 Drain the appliance. - i) Carefully remove the LH combustion chamber insulation panel, the clip must first be removed from the rear LH lower corner of the combustion chamber, to reveal an access hole to the heat exchanger union connections. - j) Using a suitable spanner, unscrew the heat exchanger connections from inside the combustion chamber. - k) Lift the heat exchanger clear of the two pipes, then remove the heat exchanger by sliding it forwards. - Replace the heat exchanger and re-assemble in reverse order.
 Ensure that all joints and seals are correctly re-fitted and re-commission the system using the procedure in section 5.1.